jaysoo/nx-react-book/manuscript/chapter3.md

 The listing of affected applications and libraries can be useful in CI to trigger downstream jobs based on the output.

-And that about does it for affected commands.
-Next, we'll discuss everyone's favorite topic: *code style*.
+## Enforcing hard boundaries

+So far we've created soft boundaries around our libraries by labeling them as *feature*, *UI*, *data-access*, or *util*.

+(TODO: Complete this section)

 ## Automatic code formatting

-One of the easiest ways to waste time as a developer is on **code styles**.
+One of the easiest ways to waste time as a developer is on code style.
 We can spend time *hours* debating with one another on whether we should use semicolons or not -- you should; or whether we should use a comma-first style or not -- you shouldn't.

 [Prettier](https://prettier.io) was created to stop these endless debates over code style.
 It is highly opinionated and provides minimal configuration options.
 And best of all, it can format our code *automatically*!
 This means that we no longer need to manually fix code to conform to the code style.